Utricularia: Etymology

-Flowers and reproduction
+Flowers

 Flowers are the only part of the plant clear of the underlying soil or water.
 They are usually produced at the end of thin, often vertical inflorescences.
 They can range in size from 0.2 to 10 cm wide, and have two asymmetric labiate (unequal, lip-like) petals, the lower usually significantly larger than the upper.
 They can be of any colour, or of many colours, and are similar in structure to the flowers of a related carnivorous genus, Pinguicula.

 The flowers of aquatic varieties like U. vulgaris are often described as similar to small yellow snapdragons, and the Australian species U. dichotoma can produce the effect of a field full of violets on nodding stems.
 The epiphytic species of South America, however, are generally considered to have the showiest, as well as the largest, flowers.
 It is these species that are frequently compared with orchids.

 Certain plants in particular seasons might produce closed, self-pollinating (cleistogamous) flowers; but the same plant or species might produce open, insect-pollinated flowers elsewhere or at a different time of year, and with no obvious pattern.
 Sometimes, individual plants have both types of flower at the same time: aquatic species such as U. dimorphantha and U. geminiscapa, for example, usually have open flowers riding clear of the water and one or more closed, self-pollinating flowers beneath the water.
 Seeds are numerous and small and for the majority of species are 0.2 to 1 mm long.